nikirg/lazyfast/README.md

 ## Key Features

-1. **Component-Based Approach**: Build web interfaces using lazy loaded components that encapsulate logic, state, and presentation.
+1. **Component-Based Server Rendering**: Build web interfaces using lazy loaded components that encapsulate logic, state, and presentation.
 2. **Server-Side Logic**: Handle interactions and state management on the server, reducing client-side complexity.
 3. **FastAPI Integration**: Each component or page is a FastAPI endpoint, allowing for dependency injection and other FastAPI features.
 4. **Lightweight**: The only dependencies are FastAPI for Python and HTMX for JavaScript, which can be included via CDN.